-Their dad instilled in them that the Lord wanted them to live a meaningful and impactful life.
+Their dad instilled in them the value of living a meaningful and impactful life.
 He also taught them the importance of staying away from compromising situations.

 “Both of our parents gave us boundaries,” Alyssa says.
 “I know that was a good thing.
 We have friends who are jealous of our relationship with our dad.”